CPS-Innovation/Polaris/refactor-notes.md

   );
 ```

+- MapsterConfig and the coercion of non-doc entities to doc entities
 - lift lookups etc above case
 - get rid of the CMS-12344
 - get document based on version - check all of this